 The audience slowly adapted to this wild juxtaposition, but even the rabid fans were thrown a curve-ball when the band self-released a novelty song about how much they like ‘Peanut Butter’ – a raggedy ska version of a track by garage punk act, One Way Streets (trainspotters may like to note: the release party for the single was held on the last night of Surge nightclub).
 This tune nonetheless followed their other singles to the top of bFM’s Top 10.
 The cassette also featured their noisy anthem, ‘Black Spade Picasso Core’, and an odd Flying-Nun-esque ballad called ‘Shivers Acapella’.

 Their next releases were also reggae-influenced – a single (‘No More’/‘Marshall Law Dub’) released through Pagan Records and ‘Rockin Time’ off the Freak the Sheep (1991) compilation.
-The latter had been put together by the band’s manager, Lisa Van Der Aarde, who was loyal advocate for the group and local music generally (as the host of bFM’s Freak the Sheep show).
+The latter had been put together by the band’s manager, Lisa Van Der Aarde, who was a loyal advocate for the group and local music generally (as the host of bFM’s Freak the Sheep show).
 The band also began to rack up an impressive list of support slots, including opening for acts such as Violent Femmes, Screamin’ Jay Hawkins, Faith No More, Primus, African Head Charge, Beastie Boys and Ice T with Body Count.

 When the Picassos’ debut album, Hateman in Love (1992), finally arrived, it showcased all of these styles and more.
 It was aggressive in places (‘Bastardiser’), dubbed out in others (‘Hello Pablo’), and elsewhere was almost ritualistic (‘The Snakesman’s Cry’).

-It even came close to having a hit single – ‘Lovers+’ was superbly catchy slice of ska, with Greg Johnson on trumpet and Alice Latham on sax.
+It even came close to having a hit single – ‘Lovers+’ was a superbly catchy slice of ska, with Greg Johnson on trumpet and Alice Latham on sax.
 The music video received a good bit of rotation and the song dipped into the Top 50, though it dropped out again just as fast.

 It was a weird time to be a genre-bending band.
 People kept calling the Picassos “crossover”, while others complained that the production by Mark Tierney (Strawpeople) was too clean for such a gritty live act.
 Peter McLennan rejects this last complaint outright: “We were music fans first, we collected albums, so we wanted to make albums.
 That's what we did in the studio – made studio recordings.”